cal-cs184-student/sp23-proj-webpage-hiro/project2/project2.md

 5. For each edge `e` currently in the mesh, if `e->isNew` and this edge connect a new vertex to an old vertex, flip the edge by calling `mesh.flipEdge(e)`.
 6. For each vertex `v` in the current mesh, set the position to its new position (i.e., `v->position = v->newPosition`)

 We noticed that sharp edges and corners gets rounded out when doing loop sub-division.
-We believe this is due to at each level of subdivision, when we split edge on the sharp edge, we compute the new position of the vertex weighted on all neighbouring vertecies.
-The neighbouring vertecies basically "pulls" the sharp edge back everytime we try to upsample.
+We believe this is due to at each level of subdivision, when we split edge on the sharp edge, we compute the new position of the vertex weighted on all neighbouring vertices.
+The neighbouring vertices basically "pulls" the sharp edge back every time we try to upsample.
 Therefore, the sharp edge becomes more rounded at the end.

-This could be countered by pre-splitting near the sharp edge to make all negibhouring vertecies closer to the sharp edge.
+This could be countered by pre-splitting near the sharp edge to make all negibhouring vertices closer to the sharp edge.
 That way, there will be less "pull back" which could then preserve the sharpness of the edge.

 Below are screen shots of the `dae/cube.dae` upsampling with and without pre-splitting.
 Notice that the edge on the upper-right of the screen was able to preserve (a little bit) with some pre-splitting